OberstKrueger/www-oberstkrueger-com/pages/reading.md

 created: 2017-06-11T13:30:00Z
 title: Reading List
 description: List of books I am currently reading and have previously read in the past.
-updated: 2023-05-12T10:45:00Z
+updated: 2023-06-04T12:40:00Z
 ---

 ## Currently Reading

+- Elkins-Tanon, Lindy - A Portrait of the Scientist as a Young Woman
 - Stephenson, Neal - Seveneves
-- Tyson, Neil deGrasse - Starry Messenger: Cosmic Perspectives on Civilization

 ## Previously Read